Martha's Rule: Response

 Evaluation of similar rules in other countries suggested that uses were not always related to patient safety.
 Calls to "Condition Help" in Pittsburgh were mostly regarding inadequate pain control, and most calls under Ryan's Rule in Australia did not lead to any change in clinical management.
 But a broad survey of evidence shows that initiatives such as Martha's Rule always improve communication; they are not overused or abused by patients or families, and result in necessary escalations which would otherwise not have occurred.

-The initial implementation target was to enrol at least 100 sites, but due to significant interest from frontline clinicians this has been expanded, so that the first phase of the Martha's Rule programme will be in place at 143 locations across England by March 2025.
+The initial implementation target was to enrol at least 100 sites, but due to significant interest from frontline clinicians this was expanded, so that the first phase of the Martha's Rule programme was in place at 143 locations across England by March 2025.
 The early results from September and October 2024 prompted the Secretary of State for Health, Wes Streeting, to state that it was having a 'transformative effect'.
 On 6 January 2025 the Prime Minister, Keir Starmer, discussed Martha's Rule during a speech on the NHS.
 He described it as being 'about a shift in the balance of power away from a passive deference to doctors and towards patients'; the lives of 'some of the sickest patients in our care' had been 'transformed, extended, saved'.
 In September 2025 NHS England announced that the initiative would be rolled out across all English hospitals delivering acute or short-term treatment.
 Since April 2024 there had been almost 5,000 calls, resulting in 241 potentially life-saving interventions.
 NHS England’s national medical director, Professor Meghana Pandit, said Martha's Rule was having 'a transformative impact' on how hospitals worked with patients and their families when their condition was worsening.